Kemppis3/CAN-bus-exercise/README.md

 # CAN-bus-exercise
-CAN bus exercise for our group's bachelor thesis.
+CAN bus exercise example code for our group's bachelor thesis.